-Our psychological assessments can determine whether you or your child has an ASD.
-We can distinguish ASD from the many other conditions that can include similar symptoms, such as weak receptive and expressive language skills, social anxiety, ADD/ADHD, and, in more extreme forms, mental retardation.
-In addition to assessments, we can provide therapy and behavioral interventions, including some within your home, to help improve functioning.
+Our psychological assessments can determine whether you or your child has an Autism Spectrum Disorder (ASD).
+We can distinguish ASD from the many other conditions that can include similar symptoms, such as weak receptive and expressive language skills, social anxiety, ADD/ADHD, and intellectual disability.
+In addition to assessments, we can provide therapy at our office.

 It is important to be aware that children and college students who have an Autism Spectrum Disorder are likely eligible for educational services and accommodations through special education or Section 504.
 Gaining access to such services and accommodations can be critical to meeting students’ academic needs and preserving self-esteem.